cambridge-ceu/csd3/docs/applications/hail.md

         http://127.0.0.1:8082/?token=27811cfc600c43bb56c6b91a0ac26bfddd57fb00299a2961
 ```

-from a console other than a csd3 session we do
+from a console other than a csd3 session (e.g., a `srcf` or `ds` or Windows `virtualbox` virtual machine) we access the csd3 session above.

 ```bash
 ssh -4 -L 8082:127.0.0.1:8082 -fN login-e-12.hpc.cam.ac.uk